asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

     List<Integer> bestSequence = null;

-    // go thorugh each number in the sequence, and find the new target sum for (int i : sequence) {
+    // go through each number in the sequence, and find the new target sum for (int i : sequence) {
         // the new target sum is the original minus the current number, meaning that with each call our target sum will reduce by
         // each